kairosProject/specification/User.md

 ### Password consideration

 The password of a user must be encrypted to follow the minimum security consideration.
 Argon2 should be used as PHP7.2 is used.

+## Access

+An endpoint must be provided to display the complete list of user.